Robpol86/robpol86.com/docs/posts/2025/2025-07-21-truenas-scale-telegraf.md

 ## Prerequisites

+Before starting there are a few things we need to setup:

+- Choose a pool for apps if you haven't used apps in TrueNAS before
+- Create datasets for each application

+### Choose a Pool

-Before starting we need to configure TrueNAS to use apps.
-For this guide we're using **Vault** as the pool and we'll be creating a few datasets.
-One dataset per app and one all-encompassing dataset for organizational purposes.
+For this guide we're using **Vault** as the pool.
+To enable apps in Truenas:

+1. In the TrueNAS UI go to ➡️ Apps
+1. Click on **Configuration** and then **Choose Pool**
+1. Select a pool (e.g. Vault)

+### Create Datasets

+Next we'll be creating a few datasets.
+We'll create a dataset named **Apps** just for organization, and within it we'll create datasets for each individual app.
 This is the structure we'll be using:

 ```
 Vault (pool)